 One area that shows potential is the role of risk perception bias.
 Biased perceptions of risk can distort perceptions of susceptibility and the motivations to adhere to health protective medication or lifestyle interventions.
 In many chronic disease areas such as cardiovascular disease, patients face a multiplicity of choices often accompanied by complex probabilistic outcome scenarios.
 Information availability rarely equates to information symmetry.
 What can appear to the physician as shared decision making can often mask significant confusion and or anxiety and can encourage disengagement on behalf of the patient.
 Under threat and uncertainty, straightforward choices can become surprisingly complex and challenging.
 In these situations, biased risk perceptions can dominate, often having a substantial impact on assumptions, attitudes, beliefs and intentions towards health preventation.

-Unrealistic optimism (the unjustified belief that a health threat is less serious than objective evidence would indicate), is of particular interest.
+Unrealistic optimism is of particular interest.
 In many areas of healthcare, it can play both positive and negative roles in optimising health behaviour.
 In cardiovascular disease, this dual role is particularly relevant.
 In prevention, unrealistic optimism can encourage the formation of adherence barriers by reducing the perception of personal risk.
 Conversely, in patients with established CVD morbidity, it can play an important role in maintaining positive health behaviours and preventing the development of psychosocial complications.